jaimegomez1994/resistor-ohm-value-calculator/README.md

 # Resistor Ohm Value Calculator

-This project is for exercise purposes.
+This project is for exercise purpose.
 For more details about how this works please read [this](https://en.wikipedia.org/wiki/Electronic_color_code).

 ## How to run it